gnosis/pm-apollo-contracts/README.md

-# Gnosis Olympia Contracts
+# Gnosis Apollo Contracts

-This is a collection of contracts related to specifically to Gnosis Olympia.
-These contracts can be used in setting up prediction market tournaments.
+This is a collection of contracts related to specifically to Gnosis Apollo.
+These contracts can be used in setting up prediction market tournaments like Olympia.

 This is the Olympia token contract implementation:
   - Rinkeby: